riot-ci/RIOT/staging/README.md

   as broken
 - the original contributor is considered maintainer for a module
 - non-trivial changes SHOULD be ACK'ed by a module's maintainer
+- PR's to staging/ are labeled with "staging"
+- PR's changing both staging and main tree code are *not* labeled "staging"

 ## Procedures